charliegallop/ocean-health-and-happiness/README.md

 # ToDo

-- [ ] Impute missing data using different estimator methods
+- [ ] Consider bringing other varibales into data from UN or WHO website (things like fish production (reliance on ocean) etc)
 - [ ] Check to see which method is the best fit for the data
+- [X] Impute missing data using different estimator methods
+- [X] Build model

+	## Write up

+- [ ] Add world maps for OHI and world happiness
+- [ ] Include scatter plots of variables used in model and happinessScore
-- [ ] Build model
+- [ ] Perform heirarchical modelling by region.
+Start with fixed effects model and follow the R tutorial from vle
-- [ ] Consider bringing other varibales into data from UN or WHO website (things like fish production (reliance on ocean) etc)
+- [ ]